 5.1.
 NUMBER OF SHARES.
-Subject to adjustment as provided in Sections 5.2 and 16.1, the aggregate number of Shares reserved and available for issuance pursuant to Awards granted under the Plan shall be 3,251,548.
+Subject to adjustment as provided in Sections 5.2 and 16.1, the aggregate number of Shares reserved and available for issuance pursuant to Awards granted under the Plan shall be 1,729,509, plus the number of unissued Shares under Awards issued and outstanding as of May 20, 2016 which are thereafter canceled, terminated, expired, forfeited or lapse for any reason, in accordance with the provisions of Section 5.2 below.
 The maximum number of Shares that may be issued upon exercise of Incentive Stock Options granted under the Plan shall be the number determined in the preceding sentence.